Temporal Client - PHP SDK

 $run = $this->workflowClient->start($accountTransfer, 'fromID', 'toID', 'refID', 1000);

-After the Workflow is started, you can receive the Workflow Id via the WorkflowRun
+After the Workflow is started, you can receive details about the Workflow Execution or result via the WorkflowRun

 $run = $workflowClient->start($accountTransfer, 'fromID', 'toID', 'refID', 1000);